googleforgames/open-match-docs/site/content/en/docs/Reference/glossary.md

 Lastly, it provides configuration management including secrets (like passwords and auth tokens) and auto-healing (service health monitoring and restart).

-Open Match uses Kubernetes to schedule and run its services.
+Open Match uses Kubernetes to schedule and runs its services.
 It also uses secrets to hold TLS certificates and Redis passwords.

 **Helm**

 [Helm](https://helm.sh/) is the Kubernetes package manager.
 It allows you to create Kubernetes deployments as templates and parameters.
 Helm deployments are called charts.
-For example, you can create a Open Match deployment that has 50 frontend servers via `--set openmatch.frontend.replicas=50`.
+For example, you can create an Open Match deployment that has 50 frontend servers via `--set frontend.replicas=50`.

 Open Match uses Helm to simplify its Kubernetes deployment.
 By default, the Helm chart deploys Redis, Open Match, Prometheus, and Grafana.